kimgidarrah/startup-acquisition-tracker/README.md

 ## Further info

-The code is hosted on PythonAnywhere.com.
+The code is actively being run at the moment via hosting on PythonAnywhere.com.

 By Kim Darrah.